Gilbert Rohde: Background

-Advocate of Modernity
+Career

 Rohde was a tireless advocate for modern furniture and interiors in American homes, apartments, offices, and commercial and institutional settings.
 He designed many lines of modular furniture, promoted for its flexibility, functionality, and suitability for apartments and small homes.
 He became known for experimenting with industrial materials in furniture and interiors, including Plexiglas, Lucite, Bakelite, and Fabrikoid (a leather-like fabric made by DuPont).
 One of his most innovative designs was a molded Plexiglas chair made in 1939, and shown at the Rohm and Haas display at the 1939 New York World's Fair.
 Of the two prototypes of this chair, one was acquired by the Museum of Modern Art in 2000.
 Rohde's work is included in major museum collections among them: the Brooklyn Museum, the Wolfsonian, the Minneapolis Institute of Art, the Metropolitan Museum of Art, the San Francisco Museum of Modern Art, The Henry Ford, the Newark Museum of Art, the Los Angeles County Museum of Art, and the Dallas Museum of Art.
 In Europe his work is owned by the Victoria and Albert Museum and the Vitra Design Museum.

 His Executive Office Group (EOG) line, launched in 1942 by Herman Miller, was the earliest example of a systems approach to office furniture.
 The line's 137 individual elements—drawers, drawer pedestals, tabletops, and other items—could be configured according to individual work requirements.
 It became the standard approach to high-end office furniture.

 In addition to his design work, Rohde taught industrial design, first at the Design Laboratory (1935–37), a New Deal program in New York City sponsored by the Works Progress Administration, where he also served as director.
 He subsequently taught at New York University, and was a visiting lecturer at the University of Washington in Seattle.
 He participated in the founding of the Society of Industrial Designers (now IDSA).

-Far Reaching

 Rohde's work was publicized through hundreds of articles in design and architecture magazines, newspapers, and in popular magazines such as House Beautiful.
 His work was featured at several fairs of the 1930s, including the Century of Progress Exposition in Chicago in 1933 and 1934, and in the Decorative Arts Pavilion at San Francisco's 1939 Golden Gate International Exposition.
 Consumers could purchase his furniture at upscale department stores in New York (Bloomingdale's), Washington (Woodward & Lothrop), Philadelphia (Wanamaker's), Cleveland (Halle Brothers Co.), and elsewhere.

 By focusing on design for mass production, Rohde hoped to make modern design the national style of America and to bring modern design to the greatest number of consumers.

-As part of its Pioneers of American Industrial Design series, the United States Postal Service issued on August 25, 2011, a commemorative first-class Forever stamp featuring a Rohde-designed clock.
+As part of its "Pioneers of American Industrial Design" series, the United States Postal Service issued on August 25, 2011, a commemorative first-class "forever" stamp featuring a Rohde-designed clock.